RhetTbull/osxphotos/README.md

                                   albums.

   --not-in-album                  Search for photos that are not in any albums.
+  --min-size SIZE                 Search for photos with size >= SIZE bytes.
+The
+                                  size evaluated is the photo's original size (when imported to Photos).
+Size may be specified as integer bytes or using SI or NIST units.
+For example, the following are all valid and equivalent sizes: '1048576'
+                                  '1.048576MB', '1 MiB'.

+  --max-size SIZE                 Search for photos with size <= SIZE bytes.
+The
+                                  size evaluated is the photo's original size (when imported to Photos).
+Size may be specified as integer bytes or using SI or NIST units.
+For example, the following are all valid and equivalent sizes: '1048576'
+                                  '1.048576MB', '1 MiB'.

   --query-eval CRITERIA           Evaluate CRITERIA to filter photos.
 CRITERIA
                                   will be evaluated in context of the following python list comprehension: `photos = [photo